Opendoor

 Valuation Analysis: Is OPEN Overvalued?

-Given the company's negative net income and EBITDA, the primary valuation metric selected is the Price-to-Sales (PS) ratio.
-The trailing PS ratio is 1.02, while the forward-looking metric, EV-to-Sales, is 1.24, suggesting the market expects a slight expansion in the sales multiple, potentially pricing in a stabilization or recovery in revenue.
-Compared to the broader real estate services industry, Opendoor's PS ratio of 1.02 is difficult to benchmark precisely without a provided industry average, but it trades at a significant discount to its own historical PS band, which reached as high as 6.07 in Q4 2025 and 8.80 in mid-2021.
-Historically, the current PS ratio of 1.02 is near the bottom of its multi-year range, which suggests the market is pricing in substantial fundamental deterioration or skepticism about the sustainability of its business model, presenting a potential value opportunity if the turnaround succeeds.
+Given the company's negative net income, the primary valuation metric selected is the Price-to-Sales (PS) ratio.
+The trailing PS ratio is 1.02, while the forward PS ratio is not explicitly provided but can be inferred as lower given the market cap of $4.47 billion and estimated revenue of $7.89 billion, implying a forward PS of approximately 0.57; this gap suggests the market is pricing in significant revenue growth expectations for the coming year.
+Compared to sector averages, Opendoor's trailing PS of 1.02 is difficult to benchmark precisely without a provided industry average, but it trades at a substantial discount to its own historical PS band, which has ranged from extremes like 16.0 in early 2021 down to 0.25 in mid-2025.
+Historically, the current PS ratio of 1.02 sits near the lower end of its multi-year range, well below the 6.07 level seen at the end of Q4 2025.
+This positioning near historical lows suggests the market is either pricing in a value opportunity following the stock's collapse or reflecting deep skepticism about the company's fundamental prospects and ability to achieve sustainable profitability, with much of the prior growth premium having evaporated.

 PE